LSeelig/adw-gtk3-white-headers/gtk4.md

 NOTE: Adw-gtk3 now includes a copy of libadwaita.
-So these steps should no logner be necessary.
+So these steps should no longer be necessary.
 Except for: `flatpak override --filesystem=~/.local/share/themes` if you use flatpak apps.

 This theme is a GTK-3 theme.
 Some apps use GTK-4 but not libadwaita.
 If you want these apps to use the libadwaita theme you'll have to extract it from source.
 First you will need to install dependencies, on Fedora 36+ this can be done with the following:
 ```bash